Home Warranty Regulations 2026

 State home warranty regulations: a patchwork of protections

 Each state imposes its own set of laws governing home warranty companies, adding layers of complexity to an already intricate landscape.
-State oversight typically lands in one of two camps: the state’s department of insurance or the state’s department of licensing and regulation.
+State oversight often lands in one of two camps: the state’s department of insurance or the state’s department of licensing and regulation.
 The primary distinction is whether the state classifies home warranty companies with insurance providers or if it considers them service contract providers.

 Either way, the goal is to ensure homeowners buy home warranties from vetted companies that uphold the standards and expectations outlined in state laws and rules.
-Below are some examples of how states regulate home warranties under different departments.

 Federal home warranty regulations: a national safety net